Q: What is the difference between graduation and Commencement?

 A: If you continue to use your account and log in monthly, it will never

-Q: Where can I order diploma frames, class rings and Adelphi
+Q: Where may I order diploma frames, class rings and Adelphi

 A: All items are available at the Adelphi University Bookstore.
 The best time